mkbreuer/ToolPlus/README.md

 * I created them for my personal workflow in my private time.

-* Because it makes fun and save time at the end, i try to update them continuously.
+* And i try to update them continuously, because it makes fun and save time at the end

 * If you like the setups and want to support it for further updates, place a smile :)